Josh Bell Player Props: Guardians vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 14th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 14th in the league.

-- The Padres have a 3.82 team ERA that ranks eighth across all MLB pitching staffs.
+- The Padres have the sixth-ranked team ERA across all MLB pitching staffs (3.80).

-- The Padres rank 12th in baseball in home runs given up (71 total, 1.1 per game).
+- Padres pitchers combine to surrender 72 total home runs at a rate of 1.1 per game (to rank 13th in the league).

-- The Padres will send Musgrove (3-2) to the mound to make his ninth start of the season.
-He is 3-2 with a 4.35 ERA and 42 strikeouts in 41 1/3 innings pitched.
+- Wacha (6-2) gets the starting nod for the Padres in his 13th start of the season.
+He has a 3.18 ERA in 68 2/3 innings pitched, with 64 strikeouts.

-- The righty last appeared on Wednesday against the Seattle Mariners, when he went five innings, allowing one earned run while giving up four hits.
+- The righty's most recent appearance came on Wednesday against the Seattle Mariners, when he tossed six scoreless innings while allowing two hits.

-- The 30-year-old has an ERA of 4.35, with 9.1 strikeouts per nine innings, in eight games this season.
-Opposing hitters have a .256 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.